-The insured for life are its members, and they participate in its profits; not only on the premiums paid in, but also on a large and increasing desposit capital kept in active A dividend of 67 per cent., at the last Anual Meeting of the Company, was declared, and carried to the credit of the life members of the Company.
-Those desiring an insurance upon their own lives, or the
+DICKINSON, HILL & CO., NORTH CORNER OF FRANKLIN AND WALL STS., RICHMOND, VIRGINIA.
+Attend particularly to the selling of slaves at public and on a large and increasing desposit capital kept in active A dividend of 67 per cent., at the last Anual Meeting of the Company, was declared, and carried to the credit of the life members of the Company.